instructor-adam/pilotbootcamp/README.md

    7/29.** `insert-range`.
 10. 07/29 (Mon): Implement dutch national flag partitioning, but for a linked list.
 Solve it on HR. **Due 7/30.** `linked-list-pivoting`.
+11. 07/29 (Mon): Read the [stacks and queues review packet]() and solve stacks and queues pre-work question on hackerrank. **Due 8/01.**
+    `stacks+queues-pre-work`.
+12. 07/29 (Mon): p2p problems for this friday!
+You will be invited to a hackerrank test containing your questions.
+Complete them by Friday.
+Half the class will get one set of questions, the other half will get another set of questions. **Due 8/2.** `ab-problems`.